Skip to content

 Each file item:

-fileId string required
+file_id string required

 Reference to uploaded file.

-Example: [{ "fileId": "file_doc123" }]
+Example: [{ "file_id": "file_doc123" }]

 id string optional